Random trees constructed by aggregation: Introduction

 Under the hypotheses of Theorem \ref{thm:maina>1}, the upper bound of the dimension of the set of leaves is even true in a deterministic setting (Proposition \ref{prop:finitelength}), as well as the compactness, and is obtained by exhibiting appropriate coverings.
 The lower bound of the dimension is again obtained via Frostman's theory.
 A difficulty in this case is that the random measure $\mu$ is equal to the normalized length measure on $ \mathcal{T}$ (recall that the total length of $ \mathcal{T}$ is finite in this case).
 Hence, $\mu$ is supported by the skeleton of the tree, and not by the leaves.
 This forces us to introduce another random measure supported by the leaves of $ \mathcal{T}$ which captures its fractal behavior.
 This is done in the last section which is maybe the most technical part of this work.

-\textbf{Acknowledgments:} The authors thank the organizers and the participants of the IXth workshop ``Probability, Combinatorics and Geometry'' at Bellairs institute (2014) where this work started.
+\textbf{Acknowledgments:} We thank the organizers and the participants of the IXth workshop ``Probability, Combinatorics and Geometry'' at Bellairs institute (2014) where this work started.
 In particular, we are grateful to Omer Angel and Simon Griffiths for interesting discussions.
-We thank Frédéric Paulin for a question raised in 2008 which eventually yield to this work.
+We also thank Frédéric Paulin for a question raised in 2008 which eventually yields to this work.
+Last we thank the referee for a relevant question which yields to Proposition \ref{remreferee}.